dnlbrkc/collective_search/README.md

 ## Usage

-To run the simulation just open the file /agents/simulation.R
+- To run the simulation just open the file /agents/simulation.R
+- To generate the NK landscapes open /environments/Generate_NK/generate_NK.R
+-